A-Helberg/adlet/docs/hosting_your_own_adlet_instance.md

     * ReadOnlySecretAccessKey
     * Region
     * Bucket

+The bucket in this config file, should be your "contents" bucket.

 Additionally if you know SASS you can change some variables in the `app/styles/colors.scss` file, specifically, the `brand_color` variable to the main color of your site.